emmywritescode/Superstore-Performance-Dashboard/README.md

 The following Microsoft Excel skills were incorporated into this project:
 - Data transformation using Power Query Editor.
 - Data modelling using Power Pivot
 - Knowledge of Data Analysis eXpressions (DAX).
-The CALCULATE, SUM & DIVIDE functions were used.
+The CALCULATE, SUM, FORMAT & DIVIDE functions were used.
 - Building Pivot Tables and Pivot Charts.
 - Connecting Slicers with reports.
 - Recording and assigning macros for interactivity.